ROCm/gpufort/python/gpufort/translator/implementation_details.md

 and the CUDA Fortran construct `!$cuf kernel do` in a unified way.

 ## HIP C++ code generation from OpenACC compute constructs

+> NOTE: This section contains partially outdated information and needs to be revised.

 In this section, we investigate how we can map OpenACC compute constructs to equivalent HIP C++ expressions.